ZiyiChennn/SafeDiffuser/README.md

 # SafeDiffuser
-Safe Planning for Diffusion Probabilistic Models
+Implementation of our ICLR 2025 paper - SafeDiffuser: Safe Planning for Diffusion Probabilistic Models （code to be uploaded soon）

 ![pipeline](imgs/safediffuser.png)